patte/supi_audit/README.md

 If a function `auth.uid()` and `auth.role()` exists at the time of running the migration, the `audit.record_version` table will have the columns `auth_uid` and `auth_role` which will be populated with the result of calling these functions at the time of the data change.

+On supabase, these functions already exist.
+Outside of supabase, you can create them like demonstrated in [auth.sql](auth.sql).

 See [auth.sql test](test/sql/auth.sql).

 ## Test